Robert Paine, Ph.D.

 - B.S., Marine Biology, University of West Florida

 Allison Keever, Ph.D.

-Advisor: Brad Cohen.
-Research focus: We are collaborating with Tennessee Wildlife Resources Agency (TWRA) to develop tools to improve monitoring white-tailed deer populations across Tennessee.
+Research Focus: We are collaborating with Tennessee Wildlife Resources Agency (TWRA) to develop tools to improve monitoring white-tailed deer populations across Tennessee.
 We will develop an integrated population model (IPM) that capitalizes on existing harvest data that are commonly collected in exploited populations to estimate annual abundance of deer.
 Further, we will evaluate tradeoffs between the amount and type of monitoring data included and the precisions of estimates from the IPM using structured decision making (SDM).
 This will provide guidance on sampling effort to meet the objectives for monitoring deer in Tennessee.